akram09/GCP-NoSQL-Cluster/README.md

 # GCP NoSQL cluster creation
-Python script for automating the creation of a nosql cluster on GCP
+Python script for automating the creation of a nosql cluster on GCP.

 ## Features
 - Creation of stateful managed instance group from created template.
 - Running with command line arguments allows users to pass input to the script and modify its behavior at runtime through the use of arguments and options.
-- Start-up scripts for most of linux distributions.
 - Using Google Cloud Storage to store start-up script.
+- Start-up scripts for the created managed virtual machine instances.
+- `server` command to bring up a rest api server that exposes all the core commands.
+- `Regional` Managed instance Group.
+- `REST API` server support running the operations in a multi-threading way.
+- `REST API` server with `swagger` documentation

 ...